-Every personal trainer knows unequivocally that being consistent with diet and exercise produces desirable results.
+Every personal trainer knows unequivocally that being consistent in exercise and diet is most likely to produce desirable results.
 As obvious as this may be to us, don’t mistakenly assume your clients have a deep understanding of what being consistent really means.
-Research on exercise frequency and consistency abounds; sharing with your fitness clients the importance of being consistent and what consistency really means may relieve some of the pressure they place on themselves and be more likely to attain their goals.
+Research on exercise frequency and consistency abound; sharing with your personal training clients the importance of being consistent may relieve some of the pressure they place on themselves and make them more likely to attain their goals.

 What Does Being Consistent Mean?